Performance Evaluation in a Practice

 The process is founded on several important factors:

-- The staff member’s orientation on:
+- The staff member’s orientation to:

 - Organizational goals